Ask Slashdot: What Are Some Lies Programmers Tell Themselves?

 ...and on and on and on....

-The smartypants fallacy (Score:2)
+The smartypants fallacy (Score:3)

 Biggest Lie: We know better (Score:2)